Bennfield Surgery has a full compliment of practitioners to enable us to provide modern family medicine for the 21st Century.

 Occasionally you may be asked if you would mind if a trainee (medical student, GP trainee or Junior Doctor) be present at your consultation.
 If you object to this please indicate this when asked by the receptionist or practitioner prior to the start of the consultation.
 Although it is important to help train the next generation of practitioners, we appreciate that you may not wish this for any or all of your own consultations.

-We are delighted to welcome Dr Natalie White, Dr Abigail Brown and Dr Nicola Miller to our team.
+We are delighted to welcome Dr Natalie White, Dr Nicola Miller, Dr Saad Khan and Dr Bethany Wright to our team.

 Tel: 01788 540860

 Please note; the surgery will be open 08:30-12:30 on Thursday 03 February 2022 and closed in the afternoon for Practice Learning Training.
 Please call 111 if your matter is urgent during our closing times.

 Do we hold the correct contact details for you?
 If not, please contact Reception.

 We are pleased to offer an online enquiry facility for our patients, for non-urgent medical or administrative queries such as sick note requests, general queries, chasing referrals, etc.

 This is a non-urgent enquiry facility and therefore it can take up to 2 working days for you to receive a response.

 If your query is of a complex nature, you will require a more detailed consultation and therefore this service will not be appropriate for you.
 You should phone the surgery when the telephone lines open at 8.30am to book an appointment with the Doctor.